 The lender will need to know the real value of the property so they will ask a licensed third-party FHA appraiser to determine the value of the property.

 - Step 4:

 Underwriting and documentation is the most challenging step of the FHA loan approval.
 The lender’s underwriter will analyze everything about your credit, income, and asset.
 If the underwriter finds some issues with your file, then you can clear it by providing the required documentation and giving a letter of explanation.
 But in case the underwriter finds significant problems that would be the end of the line.

 Once the underwriter completes the underwriting process and is satisfied, your file is given a clear-to-close or CTC.
 Now you are ready to proceed and close on the property you are buying.

 The next step is signing a slew of paperwork at the title company, you get the keys to your new home, and your loan gets funded.

 How To Qualify for an FHA loan

 Anybody who follows the guidelines set by the FHA can apply for the FHA mortgage loan.
-The borrower who has FICO credit score 500-579 he can get the loan with a 10% down payment, with certain restrictions.
-On the other hand, those who have a FICO credit score of 580+ can get the loan with 3.5% down payment.
+The borrower who has a FICO credit score of 500 – 579 can get the loan with a 10% down payment, with certain restrictions.
+On the other hand, those who have a FICO credit score of 580+ can get the loan with a 3.5% down payment.
 The better your credit score, the lower the interest rate you will be charged for the loan.
 If you know about the FHA loan requirements before starting the process of applying for the loan, it will save you time.